 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 As a psychotherapist I am committed to anti-oppressive practice and pay close attention to the balance of power in the therapy relationship, valuing my clients' expertise on their own experiences.
 I offer a safe, non-judgemental space within my practice for clients whose difficulties are impacted or exacerbated by experiences of being marginalised or discriminated against, within their wider environments or cultures.
 I welcome clients with a broad range of gender and sexual identities (LGBTQI), religious, racialised and cultural identities, providing a therapeutic space that is both sensitive and responsive to issues arising from identity conflict (within sexual, age, ability, professional, political, racial, national, religious and cultural groupings).

 The initial assessment session (50 mins) is charged at a reduced fee of £30.
-Subsequent sessions (50 mins) are charged from £65 -£85, depending on your ability to pay.
-Fees generally depend on the location of sessions (higher in central London), the time of day, session frequency and duration.
-I do, however, offer concessions for low or unwaged clients, students or those who feel unable to pay the full fee.
-Concessionary rathes range from £45-£60.
+Subsequent sessions (50 mins) are charged from £75 -£85, depending on your ability to pay.
+Fees generally depend on the location of sessions (higher in central London), the time of day, session frequency and duration of therapy.
+I do, however, offer concessions for low waged clients or students.
+My concessionary rate is £70.
 Please do enquire for more information.